 The perspective was not so terrifying anymore.

 He said his goodbyes to the man after a minute of petting the rabbit in his hands.
-The animal would not sit still as he did when Hanguang-Jun was the one touching it, but it only bit Jingyi once, not deeply enough to hurt.
+The animal would not sit as still as it did when Hanguang-Jun was the one touching it, but it only bit Jingyi once, not deeply enough to hurt.
 Its fur was warm and soft.
 It breathed quickly and silently against Jingyi’s palm, its little belly fluttering.
 After letting it go and watching it leap away, Jingyi started his trek down the mountainside.

 He turned back only once, suddenly caught with the need to say Thank you, but Hanguang-Jun was not looking at him anymore.

-He was looking up on the path that led to the old little house which Jingyi had seen only once.
+He was staring up on the path that led to the old little house which Jingyi had seen only once.
 “Ah, we can’t go there,” Sizhui had said after a second of looking at the small windows, at the oddly-heavy door which sealed its entrance.
 “This is where Hanguang-Jun lives.”

 “But you go there all the time,” Jingyi had replied.

 Sizhui had smiled and looked away and not given an answer.

 Jingyi had thought then, in passing, that living here must be boring.
 Why so high up the mountain, where the winter must be cold and damp?
 Why in such a house, where the door seemed so heavy to pull open and closed, where the walls were blackened in places as if licked by fire?